 And then there are those that worry that this is just a big excuse for a grand vacation and there is no real learning taking place.
 Sure, it sounds fabulous, but isn’t everyone just saying they are going to a conference and actually lounging at the pool.
 Is any real work getting done?

-Let me tell you why I think that a retreat style play therapy training is exactly what you need in your life.
+Let me tell you why I think that a play therapy retreat is exactly worth the investment.

-It takes courage to book a retreat style conference.
+It takes courage to book a play therapy retreat.
 Whether you are attending solo or bringing you family, you are basically sending a message to yourself, your family and your clients that you are worthy of spending a whole week focused only on you.

 In a world where “busy” is a sign of success, the idea that you are going to take a week away and NOT cram in as many continuing education credits as possible takes courage.